MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/setup-guides-for-microsoft-365.md

 ### Deploy Office to remote users

-Now that working remotely is the norm, users need to receive your org's Office settings when they're not connected to your internal network or when using their own devices.
+Now that working remotely is the norm, users need to receive your organization's Office settings when they're not connected to your internal network or when using their own devices.

 Use the [Deploy Office to remote users guide](https://aka.ms/officeremoteinstall) to create a customized Office installation and then send users a generated PowerShell script that will seamlessly install Office with your configuration.